 - Temperature Regulation: The temperature regulation of your child’s mattress will depend entirely on how cool or warm he or she tends to sleep overnight.
 If your child has a tendency to overheat, you may want to consider looking for mattresses with gel-infusion, open-cell foam, or other materials that allow for breathability and cooling.

-- Price: How much you want to pay for your child’s mattress will depend on how long you intend to use it.
+- Budget and Value: How much you want to pay for your child’s mattress will depend on how long you intend to use it.
 A mattress that you want to last until adulthood will cost a lot more than one your child will only use for a couple of years.

 What Affects a Child’s Sleep?